|

-family website will be used to post copies of Teena's family newsletters so
+the family website will be used to post copies of Teena's family

-everyone who visits our website may access this added family news.
+so everyone who visits our website may access this added family

-format so you will need the Adobe Acrobat Reader installed on your computer
+PDF format so you will need the Adobe Acrobat Reader installed on your

-to be able to open and see each individual newsletter.
-Most people
+computer to be able to open and see each individual newsletter.

-have this program already, but if you don't, it can be downloaded free from
+Most people have this program already, but if you don't, it can be

 http://www.adobe.com/products/acrobat/readermain.html